TaraKhodaei/TCGA-BRCA-Subtypes_NN/README.md

 > The Cancer Genome Atlas Network. *Comprehensive molecular portraits of human breast tumors*.
 Nature 490, 61–70 (2012). https://doi.org/10.1038/nature11412

-If you use this **modeling pipeline or notebook**, please credit this repository with a link or citation in your work:
+If you use this **modeling pipeline, code, or notebook**, please credit this repository with a link or citation in your work:

 > *TCGA-BRCA Subtype Classification with Deep Learning*.
 > GitHub Repository: [https://github.com/TaraKhodaei/TCGA-BRCA-Subtypes_NN.git]